mushorg/glutton/README.md

 $ sudo service netfilter-persistent save
 $ sudo service netfilter-persistent reload

-Now Glutton server listening on all tcp udp ports of the system.
+Now Glutton server listening on all tcp udp ports of the system except one for SSH.

-To deal with your openssh-server first change to your SSH default port.
-$ sed -i 's/Port 5001/Port <number>/' /etc/ssh/sshd_config